-Qeshm, the Hawaiien vacation in Iran, is the place where you’ll learn the island-y life the Persian way.
-Qeshm formerly known as Kishm is an island in the strait of Hormuz.
+Qeshm, the Hawaiian vacation in Iran, is where you’ll learn about Persian island life.
+Qeshm, formerly known as Kishm is an island in the Strait of Hormuz.
 The largest island of Iran is separated from the mainland by the Clarence Strait/Khuran in the Persian Gulf.
-With it’s sunny sky and blue oceans, Qeshm offers you a luxurious life-style in the south of Iran.
+With its sunny sky and blue oceans, Qeshm offers you a southern Iranian lifestyle.

-According to wikipedia The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period.
-Paleolithic stone tools have been found at Bam-e Qeshm and historical records date far back into the pre-Islamic era.
-Throughout the years Qeshm, because of its strategic geopolitical situation near the mouth of the Persian Gulf, has been attacked by invaders many times.
-During the Sassanid Empire administration the island had a different name and was called “Abarkawan”.
+According to Wikipedia, The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period.
+Paleolithic stone tools have been found at Bam-e Qeshm, and historical records date far back into the pre-Islamic era.
+Because of its strategic geopolitical situation near the Persian Gulf’s mouth, invaders have attacked Qeshm many times throughout the years.
+During the Sassanid Empire administration, the island had a different name and was called “Abarkawan.”

 Qeshm has been famous as a trade and navigation center.
 Its economy flourished as trade vessels sailed between Qeshm Island and China, India, and Africa.
 According to Cassell’s Bible, Qeshm is also a supposed site of the Garden of Eden.